open2b/scriggo-site/site/disassembler.md

 If there are no elements to iterate over, it sets the `vm.ok` flag to `false`, otherwise it sets the flag to `true`.

-The instruction that follow `Range` is executed only when there are no more values to iterate over, during the iteration this instruction is skipped.
+The instruction that follows `Range` is executed only when there are no more values to iterate over, during the iteration this instruction is skipped.

 The second and third operands can be the blank identifier.